MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/environment-not-showing-in-power-bi.md

 1. Go to **Data** > **Relationships** on the environment you're missing in Power BI.
 1. Identify duplicated relationships:
-   - Check if there is more than one relationship defined between the same two entities.
+   - Check if there's more than one relationship defined between the same two entities.
-   - Check if there is a relationship created between two entities that are both included in the unification process.
-There is an implicit relationship defined between all entities included in the unification process.
+   - Check if there's a relationship created between two entities that are both included in the unification process.
+There's an implicit relationship defined between all entities included in the unification process.
 1. Remove any duplicate relationships identified.